Collared antshrike

-The collared antshrike (Thamnophilus bernardi) is a species of bird in the family Thamnophilidae.
+The collared antshrike (Thamnophilus bernardi) is a species of bird in subfamily Thamnophilinae of family Thamnophilidae, the "typical antbirds".
 It is found in Ecuador and Peru.

-Its natural habitats are subtropical or tropical dry forests, subtropical or tropical dry shrubland, and subtropical or tropical moist shrubland.

-Taxonomy
+Taxonomy and systematics

 The collared antshrike was described by the French naturalist René Lesson in 1844 and given the binomial name Thamnophilus bernardi (the genus was misspelled as Tamnophilus) with the type locality of Guayaquil in Ecuador.
-The specific epithet honours Captain Bernard, a French mariner and collector from Bordeaux.
+The specific epithet honors Captain Bernard, a French mariner and collector from Bordeaux.
 The collared antshrike was subsequently placed in the genus Sakesphorus.
 A molecular phylogenetic study published in 2007 found that Sakesphorus was polyphyletic and that three species including the collared antshrike were embedded within a clade containing members of Thamnophilus.
 The collared antshrike was therefore moved back to its original genus.

+The collared antshrike's further taxonomy is unsettled.
+The South American Classification Committee of the American Ornithological Society, the International Ornithological Committee, and the Clements taxonomy assign it two subspecies, the nominate T. b. bernardi (Lesson, 1844) and T. b. shumbae (Carriker, 1934).
+Carriker described shumbae as a subspecies but BirdLife International's Handbook of the Birds of the World (HBW) treats it as a separate species, the "Maranon antshrike".

+This article follows the one-species two-subspecies model.